 Dark circles, also known as periorbital hyperpigmentation, are a commonly encountered condition best described as the darkening of skin pigmentation around the eyes.
 Whilst dark circles are not usually caused by an underlying medical condition, many people think they make them look tired, sad or older than they are, and therefore can affect their emotional well-being and quality of life1.
 Let’s take a look at what causes darkness around the eyes.

-What causes dark circles?
+What causes dark circles under eyes?

 The darkening of the pigment underneath the eyes can be caused by a number of environmental and biological factors.
 The reason for an individual’s dark circles may be that excessive pigmentation is simply genetic or hereditary.
 Other factors which may cause dark circles include allergies, skin laxity, and deep tear troughs, sometimes referred to as tear trough depression.

 What environmental and lifestyle factors can cause dark circles?

 Lifestyle and environmental factors are also reasons for dark circles under the eyes2:

 - A lack of sleep can cause skin to become dull and pale, which allows for dark tissues and blood vessels beneath the skin to show.
 As well as a result of extreme fatigue – or even just staying up a few hours past bedtime – dark circles can be caused by oversleeping3.
 Discover more on the importance of sleep for skin here.

 - Stress can not only have a negative impact on sleep, but can also break the fragile capillaries under the eyes which can give a dark appearance4.

 - Excessive alcohol consumption is dehydrating and can cause the skin beneath the eyes to thin and look sunken, due to their close proximity to the underlying bone5.